 and help us spread the word.

-To register and for hotel information, please click here.
+Last chance to register for hotel please click here.

 Committee Deadlines Announced

 A Video Message from Deb Pauly

 A Legislative Alert from the GR Team

 |Today, Senator Nelson is hearing the 2% on the formula bill (SF 1556).
 This is the most important bill of this session and worked on by several education groups.